by Mimi Guarneri, MD, FACC

 Study outcomes differ on the window of protection Covid-19 antibodies provide.
 Data from the journal Nature found antibody levels beginning to wane after two months.
 A recent study from the University of Oxford and Oxford University Hospitals (OUH) NHS Foundation Trust concluded that protection could be as long as six months.
 It is too early to know.

 An antigen test reveals if a person is currently infected with Covid-19.
-Using a long swab, the practitioner takes a fluid sample from the back of the patient’s nasal passage or throat.
+Using a swab, the practitioner takes a sample from the patient’s nasal passage.

-Antigen tests detect the “spike” proteins found on the surface of the Covid-19 molecule.
-Once the infection has left the body, none of those proteins will remain.
-Antigen tests provide rapid results, often in under 20 minutes.
-They are less accurate than the PCR test below.
+Antigen tests detect the “spike” proteins found on the surface of the Covid-19 virus.
+Once the infection has left the body, most viral proteins are no longer detected.
+Of the 3 different Covid-19 tests, antigen tests provide the most rapid results, often in under 20 minutes.
+They are less accurate than the standard PCR test below.

 This COVID-19 test detects Covid-19 genetic material through a lab technique called “polymerase chain reaction” (PCR).
 As with the antigen test, the practitioner takes a fluid sample from the patient’s nose or throat with a long swab as asks them to spit in a tube.
 The sample is sent to a lab and the patient receives results in days, depending on the lab’s backlog of samples.
 Properly performed PCR tests are more accurate than the antigen test, but these tests take longer to perform and can return false-negative results.

-We offer all three tests at the Pacific Pearl La Jolla.
+We offer all 3 different Covid-19 tests at the Pacific Pearl La Jolla.
 Call 858-459-6919 to discuss your options.
 We are happy to help!